 Accompanied by the nativity displays are musical performances in the sanctuary, a live clay creation of a nativity, scavenger hunt, and hot chocolate or cider to warm you up after seeing their ice sculpture.
 On some years, you can also make a nativity and take it with you as you stroll down Candy Cane Lane.

-Here’s a photo album of most of the nativity scenes last year.
+Here’s a photo album of most of the nativity scenes from a previous year.